ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 $$\sigma \ge c_2' {r \sqrt{T \log (1 / \delta)} \over \epsilon}. \qquad (10)$$

-I am however unable to reproduce this version, assuming Hypothesis 0 is true, for the following reasons:
+I am however unable to reproduce this version, assuming Conjecture 0 is true, for the following reasons:

 1. In the proof in the paper, we have $\epsilon = c_1' r^2 T$ instead